 - Once the asparagus is cleaned and cut, you can store it in the refrigerator for up to three days.

-Tip: How to Keep Asparagus Fresh
+Tip: How to Keep Asparagus Fresh Before Cooking

 ⭐️The best way to keep asparagus fresh for up to a week is to trim the ends off about 1/4 inch.
 Place the ends of your asparagus in a glass canning jar with 2 to 3 inches of fresh water.
 Place the jar of asparagus in your refrigerator door.
 Change the water every few days.

-Ingredients For Slow Cooker Asparagus
+Ingredients Needed For Crockpot Asparagus

 You only need a few ingredients to bring out the springtime flavor of fresh asparagus.